-This award is for any non-fiction work on a crime related theme by an author of any nationality as long as the book was first published in the UK in English during the Judging Period.
-This award encompasses, though is not limited to, non-fiction works relating to true crime, historical crime, crime-related biography and crime-fiction literature.
+This award is for any non-fiction work on a crime related theme by an author of any nationality as long as the book was first published in the UK in English during the judging period.
+This award encompasses, though is not limited to, non-fiction works relating to true crime, historical crime, crime-related biography, crime-fiction literature and critical studies.

 Philip Gooden (Chair)

 Philip writes both fiction and non-fiction.
 His historical novels include the Nick Revill series, set in Elizabethan London, and a Victorian sequence, the most recent title for which is The Durham Deception.
 Philip Gooden also writes books on language, including Who’s Whose? and Faux Pas?, which won the English Speaking Union award for the best English Language book of 2006.
 He was Chair of the Crime Writers’ Association 2007-8.

 Jasmine has been first, Bulletin Editor, and then also Secretary of the Dorothy L Sayers Society, starting in 1995.
 I also answer as many as possible of the questions which come in to the email@example.com address, which has taught me a pretty good knowledge of Sayers and her works.
 I am also a member of the Margery Allingham Society, and a devotee of Golden Age detective fiction, but with fairly wide-ranging literary tastes.